EetuEkman/Fallout2planner/README.md

 The app is coded using typescript and bootstrapped with create-react-app.

+App is hosted on github pages: <https://eetuekman.github.io/Fallout2planner>

-## Installation
+## Testing

-Node package manager is required for installation.
+Node package manager is required for testing the app.

 After downloading the repository, install dependencies while in the project folder with the command `npm install`.